What Is Forex?

 movements and attempt to generate profits.

-Some traders are speculators, looking to profit from short-term price fluctuations.
+Some traders are speculators, looking to profit from short-term price

 Others are